-Over the last thirty years, geography has developed a sound quantitative approach to analysis that enables the discipline to view the landscape from an objective platform.
+Over the last 30 years, geography has developed a sound quantitative approach to analysis that enables the discipline to view the landscape from an objective platform.
 Statistical methodology is today an integral part of the subject as the complexities in the study of humankind and the landscape need both subjective and objective modes of inquiry.
 This is generally referred to as Geographic Information Systems and this often represents the largest component share of contemporary university departments.
 A geographic information system (GIS) allows us to visualize, question, analyze, interpret, and understand data to reveal relationships, patterns, and trends.
 Geography is the science of our world and coupled with GIS, geography is now better served to help us to better understand the earth and apply geographic knowledge to a host of human activities.
 The outcome is the emergence of what ESRI refers to as ‘The Geographic Approach’ which is a way of thinking and problem solving that integrates geographic information into how we understand and manage our planet.
 This approach allows us to create geographic knowledge by measuring the earth, organizing this data, and analyzing and modeling various processes and their relationships.
 ‘The Geographic Approach’ also allows us to apply this knowledge to the way we design, plan, and change our world.
-If you are interested in learning more about GIS visit http://www.esri.com
+Here is more if you are interested in learning more about GIS.

 Geography, as a spatial science, is constantly trying to analyze patterns of location and distribution and the many elements that are intertwined to produce a dynamic observed landscape.
 It is, therefore, hardly surprising that the map should be such a vital tool within the study of geography.
 In all classes, map work plays an important role and helps the student to more fully comprehend the spatial organization of both human and physical landscapes.